acarrico/evaluator/README.md

 compile-time from run-time code.
 For example, the rewriting rules generate pure syntax and may not embed other language values inside this syntax.*

+No new tests in this section, but the existing tests and the type checker made these changes relatively painless.
+I did run into a subtyping issue with *Racket v6.1.1* when I split some of **core-lang.rkt** into the new module **syntax-lang.rkt**, but this works fine in a Racket snapshot (thanks to Sam Tobin-Hochstadt for testing this).
+If you are following along with a bad version, and you don't want to grab a snapshot, you could probably combine the two files to avoid the error.